MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Description**

 Some services send account credentials in plain text.
 This can even happen for sensitive accounts.
 Attackers monitoring network traffic can catch and then reuse these credentials for malicious purposes.
-Any clear text password for a sensitive account triggers the alert, while for non-sensitive accounts the alert is triggered if five or more different accounts  send clear text passwords from the same source computer.
+Any clear text password for a sensitive account will be logged in the **Passwords exposed in cleartext** report, while for non-sensitive accounts the service is only listed in the report if five or more different accounts send clear text passwords from the same source computer.

 **Investigation**

-Click on the alert to get to its details page.
+This suspicious activity can be viewed by accessing the **Reports** page and downloading the report for the necessary dates.
 See which accounts were exposed.
-If there are many such accounts, click **Download details** to view the list in an Excel spreadsheet.

 Usually there’s a script or legacy application on the source computers that uses LDAP simple bind.

 **Remediation**